Dynamics-Informed Reservoir Computing with Visibility Graphs: RESULTS

 $N=[50,100,200,300,400,500]$, along with exemplary adjacency matrices and prediction time series.
-For each setting, 100 different implementations are evaluated, meaning that 100 different random (ER) matrices with similar density and spectral radius are computed for the two random scenarios, while each VG implementation uses a different time series section, resulting in a range of densities.
-From left to right, the top panels in Figure \ref{fig:results_1} show the adjacency matrices for a `standard' random (ER) reservoir setup with a density of $\rho=0.1$ in red, a random implementation with higher density to match the density of the VG in blue, a DyRC-VG matrix without down-sampling of the time series in dark blue, and a DyRC-VG 16 matrix in green.
+For each setting, 100 different implementations are evaluated, meaning that 100 different random (ER) matrices with similar density and spectral radius are computed for the three random scenarios, while each VG implementation uses a different time series section, resulting in a range of densities.
+From left to right, the top panels in Figure \ref{fig:figure_2} show the adjacency matrices for a `standard' random (ER) reservoir setup with a density of $\rho=0.1$ in red, a DyRC-VG matrix without down-sampling of the time series in dark blue, an ER $\rho$(VG) implementation in blue, a DyRC-VG 16 matrix in green, and a an ER $\rho$(VG16) in black.
 The first and second rows depict these matrices for reservoir sizes $N=100$ and $N=500$, respectively.
 The bottom panels illustrate the true and predicted time series for the position variable of the Duffing oscillator.
 The color code is the same as for the matrices and box plot above, the upper panel shows the results for reservoir size $N=100$, the bottom panel shows the results for size $N=500$.

-The metrics in Figure \ref{fig:results_1} indicate that the DyRC-VG 16 approach performs better than the other three approaches both in terms of mean error and in terms of variability in the prediction results.
+The metrics in Figure \ref{fig:figure_2} indicate that the DyRC-VG 16 ER $\rho$(VG16) approaches perform better than the other three approaches both in terms of mean error and in terms of variability in the prediction results.
+The sparse ER structure outperforms the VG structure slightly.
 The predictions of the DyRC-VG approach appear worse than those of the ER counterparts for smaller reservoir sizes, but seem slightly better for larger reservoirs.
 Overall, larger reservoirs perform better in the prediction task at hand.